jtconnors/sign_drs/README.md

 The ```drs-sign-ruleset.ps1``` script contains a variable called ```JDK_HOME``` that is set to the latest Java 8 update (as of the latest mod of this document, 16-January-2018, it is Java 8 update 162).
-It's assignment appears near the top of the script and looks like this:
+Its assignment appears near the top of the script and looks like this:

    ```